-The LaunchPad leadership development programme is unique to the School of Business and the School of Management and provides students with opportunities to enhance their professional skills allowing them to become the global leaders of the future.
+The LaunchPad Leadership Development Programme is unique and provides students with opportunities to enhance their professional skills - allowing them to become the global leaders of the future.

 LaunchPad students learn about the challenges of the current job market from employer and graduate perspectives and the leadership approaches needed to address them, in both theory and practice.

 The programme helps students to develop their skills through a mixture of workshops, events and company visits.

 Students on the programme attend regular workshops every fortnight during term time, and these focus upon their personal development, professional skills and employability enhancing techniques.

 Students learn about personal branding, the importance of online presence, CV and interviewing techniques as well as successful business networking strategies.
 They experience a range of different activities around and outside the campus.
 Throughout the programme, students have opportunities to manage projects of their choice, which usually include organising and managing events, planning and promoting LaunchPad recruitment and putting the itinerary together for each year’s study tour destination.

 LaunchPadders also meet high profile speakers, successful entrepreneurs and industry figures who share tips and hints on how to boost their employability and become successful leaders.

 In the past students had audiences with Paul Heathcote MBE, chef, restaurateur and food consultant, Ann Francke, CEO of the Chartered Management Institute (CMI), Lieutenant Coronel Johnny Litton MBE and Steve Rook, an employability guru.

 LaunchPad students have built up good links with professional bodies including the Chartered Management Institute (CMI), the Institute of Directors (IoD) and a range of businesses.